SaddlebackCSS/vimnotes/README.md

         - Also, with `y` and `d`, using a captial register letter will *append* to the register instad of overwriting it
     - Also note that the special register +g synchronizes with the system clipboard (eg `"+gp` will paste the clipboard contents; `"+gyy` will copy a line to the clipboard)
 - `x` will delete the character under the cursor

 ---
+## Completion

+- When in Insert mode, use `Ctrl-P` to quickly enter words that appear elsewhere in the document.
+Use `Ctrl-P` and `Ctrl-N` to scroll through the list.
+Use `Ctrl-Y` to accept ("yes") or `Ctrl-E` to cancel ("escape" or "exit").
+- When in Insert mode, use `Ctrl-X` to enter Insert mode completion.
+See `:help ins-completion`.
+Useful subcommands:
+  - `Ctrl-X Ctrl-F`: Filename completion.
+  - `Ctrl-X Ctrl-K`: Completion from one or more dictionary files.
+  - `Ctrl-X Ctrl-T`: Completion from one or more thesaurus files.
+  - `Ctrl-X Ctrl-S` or `Ctrl-X s`: If spelling is enabled, complete spelling suggestions.
+  - `Ctrl-X Ctrl-O`: Omni-complete.
+This allows for completion based on filetype.
+See `:help compl-omni-filetypes`.
+  - When the popup menu is displayed, use `Ctrl-N` and `Ctrl-P` to scroll through the list.
+You can also repeat the subcommand (e.g. `Ctrl-F` for file completion) as a shortcut for `Ctrl-N`.
+  - `Ctrl-Y`: Accept completion.
+  - `Ctrl-E`: Cancel completion.

+---
+## Spell Checking

+The command `:setlocal spell spelllang=en_us` enables spell checking.
+Spell files for other languages can be placed in `~/.vim/spell` (UNIX) or `%HOME%\vimfiles\spell` (Windows).

+Use the following commands with the spell checker:

+- `]s`: go to next misspelled word
+- `[s`: go to previous misspelled word
+- `zg`: mark a word as "good" (i.e. not misspelled).
+This will be saved in your spell file.
+- `zG`: mark a word as good, but don't add it to the spell file.
+This will be lost when you exit Vim.
+- `zw`: mark a word as misspelled.
+This will be saved in your spell file.
+- `zW`: mark a word as misspelled, but don't add it to the spell file.
+This will be lost when you exit Vim.
+- `zug`/`zuG`/`zuw`/`zuW`: undo `zg`, `zG`, `zw`, or `zW`
+- `z=` suggest correctly spelled words for the word under the cursor.
+- In Insert mode, use `Ctrl-X Ctrl-S` or `Ctrl-X s` to find spelling suggestions.

+---
 ## Macros